 Once the big feelings have been expressed around a certain topic and you’d like some support problem-solving solutions, you could ask; “Would you be willing to help me brainstorm some solutions?”.
 Or “I’d like to think about some steps towards change that I could make and I’d be happy to hear your ideas as well”.

 Impatient Listening: We tend to …

 - Cut in and talk over the other, convinced that we have the gist of the problem.

 - Do some housework or fiddle with something at the same time.
 Attention is divided.

-- Give messages that we want the problem to be solved or fixed as quickly as possible, and impatiently give advice or ask questions that express our need to move on.
+- Give messages that we want the problem to be solved or fixed as quickly as possible.
+Impatiently give advice or ask questions that express our need to move on.

-- Evaluate who is in the right and who’s in the wrong and aim to “help” the speaker see how they’re contributing to the problem, and may even show more sympathy for the person your speaker is having difficulty with.
+- Evaluate who is in the right and who’s in the wrong and aim to ‘help’ the speaker see how they’re contributing to the problem.
+May even show more sympathy for the person your speaker is having difficulty with.

-- Invalidate their feelings by minimizing their situation or comparing with others; “at least your children still talk to you, all I get from my kids are grunts at best”, or “but it’s important to focus on what is working well”, or “at least you’re lucky enough to be a stay at home mum and don’t have to juggle going out to work as well”.
+- Invalidate their feelings by minimizing their situation or comparing with others; “At least your children still talk to you.
+All I get from my kids are grunts at best”.
+Or “But it’s important to focus on what is working well”.
+“At least you’re lucky enough to be a stay-at-home mum and don’t have to juggle going out to work as well”.

-- Neglect to speak to or acknowledge speaker’s feelings relating to the problem, by not giving any reassurance that we care and understand, or by reflecting only our understanding of the problem rather than the feelings they’ve shown; “I hear your kids never do what they’re told and are really rebellious”.
+- Neglect to speak to or acknowledge the speaker’s feelings relating to the problem.
+Not giving any reassurance that we care and understand, or by reflecting only our understanding of the problem rather than the feelings they’ve shown.
+“I hear your kids never do what they’re told and are really rebellious”.